Probably the best village in Suffolk

 Although close to Bury St Edmunds, Fornham All Saints retains an independent rural identity.

-The River Lark forms part of the Parish boundary and thus a section of the 14 miles River Lark Path from Bury to Mildenhall goes through the village.
+The River Lark forms part of the Parish boundary and thus a section of the 14 miles River Lark Path from Bury to Mildenhall passes through the village.
 There is also a public footpath up Tut Hill on the safe (field) side of the hedge as far as Bury Golf Club where its direction changes towards Bury.
+This also accesses the new Marham Park footpaths through as yet open ground.

-A section of Pigeon Lane has been closed to motorised vehicles and now forms a cycle and pedestrian route from the village linking to the cycle path networ of Bury at the Mildenhall Estate.
+A section of Pigeon Lane is closed to motorised vehicles and now forms a cycle and pedestrian route from the village linking to the cycle path networks of Bury and Marham Park.

-The Parish Council maintains the Village Green which is a venue for village parties which in the past have celebrated Golden Jubilee, the Millennium. the Diamond Jubilee and the bi-annual Scarecrow event.
+The Parish Council maintains the Village Green which has been a venue for village parties in the past.

 There are two natural ponds within the village (in private gardens) with associated wildlife.